MJoergen/de10-nano-old/Episode_2_hdmi/README.md

 necessary as soon as multiple clocks are present.

 ### `top.qsf`
+First thing is we've disabled `MUX_RESTRUCTURE` (the default value is AUTO).
+Apparently this is necessary in order to close timing.
+I don't know why.

-Here we've added the three new source files:
+After that we've added the three new source files:

 ```
 set_global_assignment -name VHDL_FILE hdmi/hdmi.vhd